A message queue I built from scratch.

 How it works

 Producers send records.
-The broker stores them durably and replicates to followers.
-Consumers read at their own pace.
+The broker stores them durably via an LSM-tree, replicates to followers through Raft consensus, and serves consumers at their own pace via gRPC streaming.

 graph LR